-If you are trying to chose a device with the 'best bang for your buck', you may want to find something that has minimal energy going to 700–770nm light.
-For example, the Red Light Man half body panels have power equally split between 620nm, 670nm, 760nm and 830nm wavelengths.
+If you are trying to choose a device with the 'best bang for your buck', you may want to find something that has minimal energy going to 700–770nm light.
+For example, the Red Light Man half-body panels have power equally split between 620nm, 670nm, 760nm and 830nm wavelengths.
 Though all ranges are within the 'optical window', the 760nm light may be wasted when it comes to health benefits.

-Whereas the Joovv Half Body combo panel only emits two wavelengths—660nm and 850nm.
-Sure this is less variety, but at least you know that all the light being emitted is well utilised by the body.
+Whereas the MitoRed panelsonly emits two wavelengths—660nm and 850nm.
+Read my review on this Joovv Half-Body Unit here.
+Sure this is less variety, but at least you know that all the light being emitted is well-utilized by the body.

-This optimal dose means that red light therapy follow a reversed U curve, where either too little or too much red light therapy offers no benefits, and only optimal dosing offers the most benefits.
+This optimal dose means that red light therapy follows a reversed U-curve where either too little or too much red light therapy offers no benefits, and only optimal dosing offers the most benefits.

 As you can see in the picture above, it's still important to get the dose right in order to get the most benefits from red light therapy.
-It's very hard for me to give exact guidelines on how long you should use any device, because the specific device, your distance to the device, and the reason for using red light therapy, all need to be taken into account.
+It's very hard for me to give exact guidelines on how long you should use any device because the specific device, your distance from the device and the reason for using red light therapy all need to be taken into account.